explosion/spacy-transformers/README.md

 reconstructed to produce document-level annotations.

-In order to further improve efficiency, especially for CPU processing, `spacy_pytorch_transformers` also performs length-based subbatching internally.
+In order to further improve efficiency, especially for CPU processing, `spacy-pytorch-transformers` also performs length-based subbatching internally.
 The subbatching regroups batches by sequence length, to minimise the amount of padding required.
 The configuration option `batch_by_length` controls this behaviour.
 You can set it to 0 or `None` to disable the subbatching, or set it